cryptocreeper94-sudo/pulse/replit.md

 # Pulse - AI Trading Analysis Platform

 ## Overview
-Pulse (powered by DarkWave Studios, LLC) is a predictive trading platform built on the Mastra AI framework, offering predictive signals and institutional-grade technical analysis for cryptocurrency and stocks.
-Its mission is to provide an AI-powered trading advantage by catching trends early and offering risk-adjusted analytics.
+Pulse, powered by DarkWave Studios, LLC, is an AI-driven trading platform utilizing the Mastra AI framework to deliver predictive signals and institutional-grade technical analysis for cryptocurrency and stocks.
+Its primary goal is to provide users with a significant trading advantage by identifying market trends early and offering sophisticated, risk-adjusted analytics.
+The platform is designed to integrate with the broader DarkWave Studios ecosystem, powered by the upcoming DWAV token, and aims to empower traders with advanced AI capabilities.

-**DWAV Token Launch**: February 14, 2026

-## Token Information
-- **Token Name**: DarkWave Studios (DWAV)
-- **Network**: Solana
-- **Purpose**: Ecosystem token powering all DarkWave Studios apps
-- **Utility**: Staking rewards, premium access, cross-app benefits

 ## User Preferences
 - User name: Jason (Owner/Admin)